dokku/docker-orchestrate/README.md

 - `-p, --project-name`: Specify an alternate project name (defaults to the directory name).
 - `--project-directory`: Specify an alternate working directory.
 - `--container-name-template`: Go template for container names.
 Available variables: `.ProjectName`, `.ServiceName`, `.InstanceID`.
 Default: `{{.ProjectName}}-{{.ServiceName}}-{{.InstanceID}}`.
+- `--replicas`: Override the number of replicas for a specific service.
+This flag requires a `service-name` argument.

 ## Script Healthchecks

-The tool supports an extended healthcheck mechanism via the `x-healthcheck-command` field within the `update_config` section of a service.
+In addition to native healthchecks, `docker-orchestrate` supports an extended healthcheck mechanism via the `x-healthcheck-command` field within the `update_config` section of a service.

 ```yaml
 services: